ianfhunter/GNOLL/doc/JOSS/paper.md

 affiliations:
  - name: Independent Researcher
    index: 1
-date: 20 Mar 2022
+date: 26 August 2022
 bibliography: paper.bib
 ---

 # Summary

-DiceTower is a highly compatible dice-rolling library supporting a large range of dice notation syntax common in tabletop roleplaying (TTRPG) games.
+GNOLL is a highly compatible dice-rolling library supporting a large range of dice notation syntax common in tabletop roleplaying (TTRPG) games.

 # Statement of Need
 Whilst there are several dice rolling utilities on the market for research/commercial use there is no current solution which is: